 Kegel mistake n°2: Tightening instead of strengthening

 Another common mistake that leads to users doing Kegels wrong is working out the intended muscles incorrectly.
-It is important that the proper workout be utilized for the intended muscle, because strains to the pelvic floor can be irreversible.
+It's important that the proper workout be utilized for the intended muscle, because strains to the pelvic floor can be irreversible.
 Take the time to learn how to do Kegel exercises correctly.
-It is crucial that users understand that Kegel exercises do not involve tension to the buttocks, thighs, or abdomen.
-Instead, when exercising, it is significant that you find a comfortable position that enables you to contract and isolate the pelvic floor muscle without tension and perform these exercises without pain.
+It's crucial that users understand that Kegel exercises do not involve tension to the buttocks, thighs, or abdomen.
+Instead, when exercising, it's significant that you find a comfortable position that enables you to contract and isolate the pelvic floor muscle without tension and perform these exercises without pain.

 (3) Keep in mind that pelvic floor training is about strengthening without tightening.
 A pelvic floor that is greatly tightened, is as injured as a pelvic floor that is weak.
 Both a weak pelvic floor and highly tightened pelvic floor will lead to loss of bladder function.
 The aim is making the pelvic floor stronger.
 Therefore, users must be sure to relax, breathe, and strive to perform the Kegel exercises as designed.

 Kegel mistake n°3: Forgetting the “relaxing” part of Kegels

 Forgetting to relax is another common error that users make and that frequently leads to Kegel mistakes.
 Kegel exercises are more than just contractions and entail letting go and reducing tension externally and internally.
 (3) Great Kegel results are often achieved via robust contractions, however the pelvic floor muscle can become fatigued very quickly.
 Therefore, it's paramount that users relax during break periods so that they can give the next contraction maximum effort.